-22.4 Minimum salary levels for part-time faculty shall be as computed below:
+22.5 Minimum salary levels for part-time faculty shall be as computed below:

-(a) Divide the full-time rank rate per annum by the total maximum contact hour workload for that particular school or department as appropriate;

-(b) Divide the result by 2 to arrive at the contact hour per semester rate;

-(c) For part-time, adjunct and visiting faculty, multiply the result of steps (a) and (b) by .75 to achieve final minimum per contact hour per semester rate.
-So, for example, in arriving at the above schedules, if 12 is the maximum per semester contact hour full-time workload, in the Faculty of Liberal Studies, and \$12,000 is the minimum full-time salary for an Assistant Professor in the Faculty of Liberal Studies, the minimum contact hour per semester rate for Adjunct or Visiting Assistant Professor is arrived at as follows:
+- (a) Divide the full-time rank rate per annum by the total maximum contact hour workload for that particular school or department as appropriate; - (b) Divide the result by 2 to arrive at the contact hour per semester rate; - (c) For part-time, adjunct and visiting faculty, multiply the result of steps (a) and (b) by .75 to achieve final minimum per contact hour per semester rate.
+So, for example, in arriving at the above schedules, if 12 is the maximum per semester contact hour full-time workload, in the School of Liberal Arts and Sciences, and if \$12,000 is the minimum full-time salary for an Assistant Professor in the School of Liberal Arts and Sciences, the minimum contact hour per semester rate for Adjunct or Visiting Assistant Professor is arrived at as follows:

-$\frac{12,000}{12 \times 2} \quad x \quad .75 = \$375.$
+$$\frac{12,000}{12 \times 2}$$ x .75 = \$375.

-22.5 All full-time faculty who have additional part-time employment shall be compensated at the part-time rate, carrying with him his full-time rank.
-He shall be paid the prevailing rate or the part-time minimum for his rank, whichever is greater.
+22.6 All full-time faculty who have additional part-time employment shall be compensated at the part-time rate, carrying with him his full-time rank.
+He or she shall be paid the prevailing rate or the part-time minimum for his or her rank, whichever is greater.